alonat/alonat.github.io/content/posts/contract-testing/index.md

 ### Pact and Jest: A Powerful Duo for Frontend Developers

-Pact integrates seamlessly with Jest, a popular testing framework for JavaScript.
-This compatibility is a game-changer for frontend developers already familiar with Jest.
-Leveraging this familiarity, frontend teams can transition smoothly into writing contract tests, ensuring a unified and efficient testing experience across the development stack.
+Pact works smoothly with Jest, one of the most popular testing frameworks for JavaScript.
+And honestly, that’s a game-changer for frontend teams already using Jest—no need to learn a whole new tool just to add contract testing.

-Contract testing allows developers to test components in isolation, without requiring a full integration test.
+By leveraging this setup, frontend devs can jump into writing contract tests without much friction, keeping the testing process unified and efficient across the stack.

-This focused testing approach improves efficiency and enables quick feedback on potential issues.
+Plus, contract testing lets you check components in isolation without spinning up full integration tests.
+That means faster feedback, fewer headaches, and a more streamlined dev experience.
+And you know what?
+Developers won't forget to run those tests as they are in your repo.

 ### Understanding Contract Tests